Ninadjoshi212/Online-Cab-Booking-System/README.md

 - Update own details and also logout and delete own data.

 > ### For Customer
-- Customer can register himself through admincontroller's "/admin" api.
+- Customer can register himself.
-- For booking any cab or trip he/she should login first by login controller's "setting/login".
+- For booking any cab or trip he/she should login first".
 - Booktrip / A cab.
 - Cancel a trip / delete a trip data.
 - Viweing own travel history.
+- Can rate drive based on trip exxperience.
-- can find bestDriver available by rating.
+- Can find bestDriver available by rating.
 - Fetching Invoice for total travel details/spends on trip.
 - Updating own tripdetails before a timeperiod.
 - Logout, update details, delete account.

 > ### For Driver
-- Driver can register himself through admincontroller's "/admin" api.
+- Driver can register himself.
 - Mantaining how many trips have been made by him/her.
 - updating own data.
 - registering own car and type.